 Our chemical peels are done by our Master Esthetician, Patty McIntosh, and they are safe and effective.
 Getting a chemical peel from the place you get your nails done is a bad idea.
 The chemical agents can burn and scar if the person applying them doesn’t know what he or she is doing.

 You need to remember the goal — to remove varying degrees of the outer layers of the skin.
 Because this exfoliation is forced to a deeper degree, there is some redness and tenderness after your treatment.
 Your face will feel a little dry.
 With a light peel, it will feel as if you have a light sunburn.
 With a medium peel, it will feel more like a medium sunburn.
 There will be some light flaking with light peels.
 Medium peels will have a little crusting of the skin.
 Other than that, our light and medium chemical peels are safe without any real side effects.

 How much do chemical peels cost at Spa Vitoria?

 Our peels can vary based on the peeling agents you choose.
-As a ballpark, most of our chemical peels run about $150 and last around 30 minutes.
+As a ballpark, most of our chemical peels run about $150.